dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:33-34 %}

-A helper utility above, is provided by `@dojo/routing`, that can be used to create a routing instance.
-The utility accepts the applications routing configuration, and a `registry` to define a `router` injector against.
+The `registerRouterInjector` helper utility used in the code above is provided by `@dojo/routing`, and can be used to create a routing instance.
+The utility accepts the application's routing configuration, and a `registry` to define a `router` injector against.
 The utility returns the `router` instance.

 {% instruction 'Initialize the routing' %}